epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

 Example of setting up WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Connect to the Cambridge VPN
+1. Connect to the Cambridge VPN (or use a computer that is connected to the Cambridge Network)

 2. Start WinSCPand where you will be presented with the Login dialogue